 Sustainability in Labs - The Office of Campus Sustainability (OCS) works with labs to promote and practice sustainable operations in a more standardized way.
 The Sustainable Lab Recognition Program is a collaborative effort between OCS and an individual lab that is interested in integrating some or all of the following practices into their research operations: Pollution prevention, Recycling, Waste minimization, Green chemistry, Green purchasing.

 Since there is a higher risk of hazardous or dangerous materials entering the recycling stream, only approved items may be recycled by laboratories.
-Refer to the OCS Reuse and Recycling Guide for Laboratories.
+Recycling of any materials generated by a laboratory space must be in compliance with the OCS Reuse and Recycling Guide for Laboratories.
+Standard recycling and compost collection bins are not permitted within laboratory spaces.

-Chemical Reuse Program - The Chemical Reuse Program, operated by OCS in partnership with EHS, provides U-M research and teaching labs with an opportunity to obtain desired chemicals and solvents free of charge.
+Lab Reuse Program - The Lab Reuse Program, operated by OCS in partnership with EHS, provides U-M research and teaching labs with an opportunity to obtain desired chemicals and solvents free of charge.
 EHS stores the unexpired and unused surplus chemicals in a repository for redistribution.
 Through this program, labs can request a chemical, donate a chemical, or request a standing order.
 This program serves the U-M community only.